sloppyjuicy/office-developer-client-docs.fr-FR/docs/visio/unichar-function.md

 UNICHAR (65)

-Renvoie un (LETTRE MAJUSCULE LATINE A)
+Renvoie A (lettre majuscule latine A)